 Black Paradise Fish

-Tends to be found in lowland habitats including irrigation ditches, rice paddies, streams, pools, marshes, slower-moving sections of foothill streams and backwaters of larger rivers.
+Has been collected from irrigation ditches, rice paddies, pools, marshes, hill streams, and backwaters of larger rivers.

 Maximum Standard Length

 Aquarium SizeTop ↑